Applications will open Jan 4 – Feb 28, 2021 for Fall 2021. Applications will be reviewed over Spring Break.

 If you are new to RCTC, you must have applied and been accepted with a current active application for the term you plan to take these classes.
 If you are returning to RCTC, you must have a current active application status showing that you have attended RCTC within the last year at the time of this allied health application.

 Registration and Sequence of Courses: General education credits may be taken prior to entering the Dental Hygiene Program.
 The dental hygiene courses are a four-semester sequence and must be taken without a break in registration.

-Program Completion: Those who complete the program will be awarded an Associate in Applied Science Degree by RCTC.
+Program Completion: Those who complete the program will be awarded an Associate of Applied Science Degree by RCTC.
 Graduates are eligible to take the licensure exams which are required in all 50 states for the practice of dental hygiene.

 Prerequisites to Application: